Meat texture with a question mark in it

 Everything you eat affects your blood sugar.
 However, some foods have a bigger impact than others.
 These include foods that are high in:2-6

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Despite these recommendations, research is mixed on whether red meat raises diabetes risk.
-In 1 study, eating diets with or without red meat made no major difference in maintaining blood sugar levels.
-The study suggested that eating red meat did not increase risk for type 2 diabetes.8
+In one study, eating diets with or without red meat made no major difference in maintaining blood sugar levels.
+The study suggested that eating red meat did not increase the risk for type 2 diabetes.8

 Another study looked at the effects of eating different amounts and types of red meat.
-Similar to the first study, researchers found the total amount of read meat did not impact blood sugar or insulin control.9
+Similar to the first study, researchers found the total amount of red meat did not impact blood sugar or insulin control.9

-A balanced diet for blood sugar control
+How can you build a balanced diet for better blood sugar control?

 Taken together, these studies suggest that there is no “one-size-fits-all” diet to manage blood sugar levels.
 However, reducing red meat in your diet may help your overall health.9,12